jundalisay/spblist/content/en/material/solutions/fusion.md

 Without this confinement, the star would dissipate immediately.
 And so, **the extreme sustained confinement and compression** are the keys to fusion.

-This vortex idea is from the Physics of Rene Descartes, and was rejected by Isaac Newton.
+This vortex idea is from the Physics of the aethrealist Rene Descartes, which was rejected by the materialist*  Isaac Newton.

+> *Newton invested in the stock market and lost most of his wealth.
+Descartes did not.

 And so, it never made its way into Modern Physics.

 {{< img src="/graphics/physics/vortex.jpg" alt="Vortex" cap="The description of Rene Descartes about star formation matches the findings from modern telescopes.
 Unlike Newtonian Physics which is matter-based, Cartesian Physics is aether-based, usually manifesting as rotating vortices, helixes, or chakras" >}}